jayson-nacional/my_coding_journal/php/language_reference/type_system_arrays.md

 ?>
 ```

-The key can only be either an int or a string.
+The key can only be either an `int` or a `string`.
 The value can be of any type.

 As indexes can only be either a string or an int, use of keys which are of different type are automatically converted to int equivalent causing overwrites.
 See sample below: